lix-project/lix-website/content/add-to-config_actual.md

 }
 ```

-Finally, add the Lix _NixOS Module_ to your configuration:
+Add the Lix _NixOS Module_ to your configuration:

 ```nix
 {